MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cli-versioning-identifiers.md

 The name change to Azure classic CLI makes it clear that this tool is meant to be used only with the classic deployment model.
 The classic CLI is also no longer updated or maintained.
 For this reason, and many more, it's recommended that you move any classic deployments to use the Azure Resource Manager model.
-And migrate to the latest available version of the Azure CLI.
+Migrate to the latest available version of the Azure CLI.

 If you're still using the classic CLI, you can learn about the process of migrating in the following articles: